 To change the color depth:

-1 In Windows XP, click Start, then click Control Panel.
+- 1 Click Start, then click Control Panel.
 The Control Panel window opens.
-If your Control Panel is in Category View, click Appearance and Themes.
+If your Control Panel is in Category View, click Appearance and Themes. - 2 Click/Double-click the Display icon.
+The Display Properties dialog box opens.